Bevan Werry Speakers

 Bevan was the Editor of the Mathematical Digest for 12 years.
 He took great pleasure in writing and assembling the magazine as he felt that it kept him in touch with students and teachers throughout New Zealand and Australia.

 If you are interested in utilising any of the speakers below, please make contact with them directly to organise the event.
-Once the details are agreed upon, please use the link below to apply for funding for the event from the Bevan Werry Trust.
-Please not the restrictions on what the funding can be used for when applying.
+Once the details are agreed upon, please firstname.lastname@example.org to apply for funding for the event from the Bevan Werry Trust.
+Please note the restrictions on what the funding can be used for when applying.

 Once the event has occured, the organisors of the event need to complete a report of the event by following the link below and completing the form.
 It would be a good idea to view this form before the event so you know what you will need to report on.

 2019 Bevan Werry Speaker - Jasmine Hall

 Jasmine is a PhD candidate in mathematics at Victoria University, supervised by Prof. Geoff Whittle.
 Though her research is in pure mathematics, she was motivated by problems in image recognition and the connection between maths and art.
 Her research tackles the problem of identifying communities within massive data sets and she is hoping to eventually apply this theory to problems in biology, linguistics and image recognition.